-One possible explanation of the difference is that a material finding is one where procedures were not followed, but a fundamental finding suggests that the failure was systematic, rather than an occasional lapse.
-This kind of finding is sometimes called a “but for” or “except for” finding, because it finds that “but for” a particular issue, the overall audit would have been unqualified.
+However, a fundamental finding suggests that the failure was systematic, rather than an occasional lapse.
+The audit refers to this kind of finding sometimes as a “but for” or “except for” finding.
+This is because it finds that “but for” a particular issue, the overall audit would have been unqualified.

-Another meaning of the distinction between material and fundamental might be that the potential loss from a “material” finding is less significant (and indeed, there may not be any potential loss) compared to a more fundamental finding, that implies a potentially significant loss of public funds.
+Another distinction might be that the potential loss from a “material” finding is less significant.
+Therefore, indeed, there may not be any potential loss.
+Compare that to a more fundamental finding, which implies a potentially significant loss of public funds.

-For a qualified opinion, the auditor general received all the information required for audit, but his audit reveals some gaps in adherence to procedures and budgets.
+For a qualified opinion, the auditor general received all the information required for audit.
+Yet, the audit reveals some gaps in adherence to procedures and budgets.

-The Auditor General uses two kinds of specific items to qualify an opinion and that are more likely to be associated with loss of funds.
+The Auditor General uses two kinds of specific items to qualify an opinion and which are more likely to associate with loss of funds.
 These are unsupported expenditure, and non-surrender of imprests.

-The first is when a Ministry, Department or Agency cannot provide paperwork to show that they actually ordered and received goods and services even though money was spent.
-The second involves cash advances that have not been returned and for which no paperwork showing how they were used has been provided.
+The first is when a Ministry, Department, or Agency cannot provide paperwork to show that they actually ordered and received goods and services even though they spent money.
+The second involves cash advances that government officials did not return and for which no paperwork showing their use is available.